JesusMatosTorres/GraphWord/README.md

 2. **Access the API**:
    Once the application is running, access the API endpoints to interact with the word graphs.
 Refer to the API documentation for detailed instructions.

-## Acknowledgments

-Special thanks to the contributors and the open-source community for their support and resources.

 ## Authors

 - Jesús Matos Torres --> https://github.com/JesusMatosTorres